wazuh/wazuh-qa/tests/reliability/test_cluster/test_cluster_logs/test_cluster_master_logs_order/README.md

 Check that logs in the cluster nodes are printed in the expected order.

-This test checks the order of the logs for the three cluster tasks (`agent-info sync`, `integrity check` and `integrity sync`) in the worker nodes.
+This test checks the order of the logs for the three cluster tasks (`agent-groups send`, `Local agent-groups` and `agent-groups full DB`) in the master nodes.

 ## Objective